 Teenage Town Match Report with Ethan Turner

-Another report from Teenage Town supporter Ethan Turner, who shares his thoughts and report on the 2-0 defeat against Fulham at Portman Road on boxing day.
+Another report from Teenage Town supporter Ethan Turner, who shares his thoughts and report on the 1-1 draw with Cardiff City at Portman Road.

 What Next For Town?

 Two extremely important away games.
 Birmingham on Tuesday, a team who’s struggling at the minute, but certainly will be looking to bounce back.
 Then Wigan away on the Saturday.
 We must pick up points there.
 They’re in a relegation battle, struggling for form, and a loss against them would definitely mean a lot of unhappy Town fans, ahead of the two home games after Christmas, Fulham and Bristol City.

 Back to square one for Mick, the QPR match was an inspiring performance, and one which hasn’t been reconstructed since.